 The Montauk Point Lighthouse is the oldest lighthouse in New York State.
 The National Historic Landmark has been a part of Long Island’s land and seascape for over 200 years.
 It still provides an active aid to navigation for ships and boats passing through the area, making it one of the oldest operating lighthouses in the country.
 The lighthouse is located at the easternmost tip of the island, and climbing to the top will provide you with an open view of the remarkable sunsets and sunrises that take place behind and around the Atlantic Ocean.

-With a stunning view of the Manhattan skyline from across the Hudson River, Hamilton Park in Weehawken, New Jersey is the best location to watch the sun rise or set just outside of New York.
+With a stunning view of the Manhattan skyline from across the Hudson River, Hamilton Park in Weehawken, N.J., is the best location to watch the sun rise or set just outside of New York.
 There are benches, greenery and a beautiful lawn available for visitors for unwinding.
 For history buffs, the park is named after Alexander Hamilton who was shot and killed there on July 11, 1804 after losing a duel to Aaron Burr.
 The park features a statue of Hamilton, a large gazebo, basketball court, children’s playground, and tennis court.

-The Town of Cape Vincent, New York, is the only town in the United States where you can enjoy both the St. Lawrence River and Lake Ontario at the same time.
+The Town of Cape Vincent, N.Y. is the only town in the United States where you can enjoy both the St. Lawrence River and Lake Ontario at the same time.
 Visit Tibbett’s Point Lighthouse to view one of the most beautiful sunsets in New York State.
 If you are lucky enough you might be able to gaze at a ship using the St. Lawrence Seaway.
 While you’re there, enjoy the beautiful parks for recreation, fishing, picnics and relaxation.
 Cape Vincent is like taking a step back in time, and taking in the relaxing views will offer you the peace and tranquility we all search for during a vacation.